kt3k/kocha/README.md

 - Support BDD mode, Spec reporter of [mocha][mocha] in CommonJS environment.
   - This includes Karma environment with CommonJS bundler (browserify, webpack).
+- Keeping the basic usability of Mocha, modernize the rusty old aspects of Mocha.

 ## Non-goals